 Empty weight, kg 276 800 191 100

-Maximum takeoff weight, kg560 000 578 000 442 000
+Maximum take-off weight, kg560 000 578 000 442 000

 Fuel capacity, l 325 000 -

-Total take-off thrust, kN1244-1360 Not less than 12441188
+Total takeoff thrust, kN1244-1360 At least 12441188

-Maximum speed, km / h 1020 988
+Maximum speed, km/h 1020 988

-Cruising speed, km / hUp to 945908
+Cruising speed, km/hUp to 945908

 Flight range, km15 200 15 756 14 100